-- critically choose and implement interventions to achieve practice goals and enhance capacities of clients and constituencies. - apply knowledge of human behavior and the social environment, person-in-environment, and other multidisciplinary theoretical frameworks in the interventions with clients and constituencies. - use interprofessional collaboration as appropriate to achieve beneficial practice - facilitate effective transitions and endings that advance mutually agreed on goals.
+- Critically choose and implement interventions to achieve practice goals and enhance capacities of clients and constituencies. - Apply knowledge of human behavior and the social environment, person-inenvironment, and other multidisciplinary theoretical frameworks in the interventions with clients and constituencies. - Use interprofessional collaboration as appropriate to achieve beneficial practice outcomes. - Facilitate effective transitions and endings that advance mutually agreed on goals.